-To help you design your bathroom in 3D, we built an online design studio.
-You can select certain items, like tiles or vanities, and see what they look like together right on the website.
+To help you design your bathroom in 3D, we built an online design studio, where you can design your entire bathroom online, add tiles, vanities, and see what they look like together right on the website.

 If you’re planning to renovate your bathroom in the future, drop us a line – we would be happy to help!